Kynmmarshall/Kynmmarshall/README.md

-- 👋 Hi, I’m @Kynmmarshall
+- 👋 Hi, I’m Kynmmarshall
 - 👀 I’m interested in software programming
 - 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on a project